 Today I am super excited to talk about one of my favorite topics– AUDIOBOOKS!

-I have shared often on the blog, on Instagram, and on Facebook about audiobooks we are loving and how they are making our lives richer.
+I often share here on the blog, on Instagram, and on Facebook about audiobooks we are loving and how they are making our lives richer.
 Audiobooks have even saved my life on occasion– picture a dark highway, a sleepy driver, and the laugh-out-loud humor of Jim Gaffigan to the rescue.

 We listen to audiobooks nearly everyday.
 For us, audiobooks mean more wonderful stories, fewer videos, and multi-tasking with happier kids.

 Everyone in our family enjoys audiobooks at different times and in different ways, every single day.
 Keep reading and I’ll share

 - Audible and why I think it’s a worthwhile investment

 - a huge list of audiobooks divided into easy to follow categories

 Be sure to save this list for future reference, and please share some of your family’s favorite audiobooks in the comments!

 Huge List of Favorite Audiobooks for the Whole Family